DarkPage/hello-word/README.md

 # hello-word
-My start when i use GitHub the first time.Very good!
+The first time i use GitHub.Pretty good!